 Image-based validation example

-In this chapter, we’ll demonstrate the concept of image-based validation based on a simple example.
+This chapter contains a simple tutorial for image-based validation.
 Before working with this example, make sure you’re familiar with the ⇢ basic concept of test validation.

 Download the sample solution